-Wherever the need for services and information exists, the Florida School for the Deaf and the Blind (FSDB) reaches out to provide support.
+Wherever the need for services and information exists, the Florida School for the Deaf and the Blind (FSDB) reaches out to provide support and collaborates on statewide committees.
 We are more than just a school.
-For more than 128 years, the FSDB has served as a trusted resource throughout the state of Florida and beyond.
+For more than 130 years, FSDB has served as a trusted resource throughout the state of Florida and beyond.
 Our valuable partnerships with parents and families, local, state and national organizations and communities, and school districts impact hundreds of children and adults through our widespread network.

 Distance Learning.
-We provide an array of distance learning services, including support, training and tools to benefit students, parents, professionals and stakeholders throughout the state and beyond.
+FSDB provides an array of distance learning services, including support, training and tools to benefit students, parents, professionals, and stakeholders throughout the state and beyond.
 Collaboration opportunities are offered through live broadcasts, webinars, online classes, and more.
-Online American Sign Language (ASL) interactive classes are offered four times each year, and events at and connected with FSDB can be viewed online through live online streaming.
+American Sign Language (ASL) interactive Online Classes are offered four times each year, and events at and connected with FSDB can be viewed online through live online streaming.
 Check our Events calendar for specifics.

 Statewide Outreach.
 FSDB provides specialized outreach services to students, their families, and the teachers and professionals who serve them.
 We partner with school districts across the state by collaborating on issues impacting children who are sensory-impaired and sharing best practices through training, seminars and conferences.
 We also serve students who are deaf/hard of hearing or blind/visually impaired in rural school districts with services that are not readily accessible at their locations.
 We also partner with universities, colleges and medical professionals who play an important role in our network.
 The relationships we have provide an impressive range of support that enhances student education and services.